NVIDIA-AI-IOT/deepstream_reference_apps/senet/apps/trt-senet/README.md

 ## Note ##

-1. Whenever you adjust the network definition or using a different calibration table, it is necessary to delete the .engine files from the `data/SE-ResNet50-Engines` directory and generate a new engine in the next run.
-To delete the .engine files, you can run the following command in the apps directory:
+1. Whenever you adjust the network definition or using a different calibration table, it is necessary to delete the .engine files from the `senet/data` directory and generate a new engine in the next run.
+To delete the .engine files, simply go to data folder and delete the engine file.

-            make clean_engines

-2. You can delete the calibration table by running
+2. You can also delete the calibration table by going to data folder and delete the table file if needed.

-            make clean_clean_calibration_tables

-3. If you run `make clean_all`, all the engine, calibration tables, trt-senet-app, and objective files will be removed.
-If you want to just remove the trt-senet-app and objective files, run `make clean` instead.
+3. If you run make the app again,
+    ```
+    $ cd apps/trt-senet
+    $ rm -rf build
+    ```